Welcome

 The exact method of progressing to a more dedicated mage varies per patron and is listed on the patron's page.
 Generally the process involves a certain amount of time at a mage's current level, and fulfilling requests of their patron.
 It's important to remember that mages don't have to progress to the highest levels: staying with a relatively small anima pool and training in other areas as well is entirely feasible.

-For a list of all available Hindrances, view the Feats Index.
+For a list of all available Arcane Hindrances, view the Feats Index.
 For the levels of mage & anima progression, see below:

 Non-mage